bobchen48/Writeups/Juniper - Junos/Road to Junos.md

 ## Advice to Others ##
 1. **Get comfortable with Juniper CLI** : Regardless of whether you have CCNA or not, you should be able to comfortably navigate through CLI of a Junos device prior to taking this exam as this exam is mostly split towards 60 percent understanding Junos CLI and 40 percent networking fundamentals.

 2. **Subnetting**: Like my CCNA test-taking recommendation, Subnetting knowledge is a must.
-Knowing subnetting helps you understand how routes are chosen when there are multiple routes to choose from to a destination IP (most specific aka Longest matching route) wins
+Knowing subnetting helps you understand how routes are chosen when there are multiple routes to choose from to a destination IP (most specific aka Longest matching route) win